 Glossary

-Definitions for Trailkeep-specific terms and common hiking concepts used throughout the docs.
+Definitions for Trailkeep-specific terms and common trail concepts used throughout the docs.

 A reference for terms used in Trailkeep and in these docs.